 When a Supervisor completes a Work Order form, email the customer

-When anyone in the organization receives a Work Order form transfer, send them a notification on their mobile device
+When anyone in the organization receives a Work Order form transfer, tag the form with Work Order Received.

 In all of these examples, the portion before the comma is the trigger, and the portion after the comma is the action.